 Island Sexual Health Society 101-3960 Quadra Street Street Victoria, BC V8X 4A3 Ph: (250) 592-3479 Offers pro-choice and comprehensive sexual health clinics and education programs for people of all genders, orientations, identities, abilities, and ages.

 James Bay Community Project 547 Michigan Street Victoria, BC V8V 1S5 Ph: (250) 388-7844.
 Operates and facilitates programs and services that support families, youth, seniors and other community members living in James Bay and beyond.
-JBCP has a family resource centre, thrift store, community library, youth and family outreach, programs and counselling, outreach to seniors and adults with disabilities, volunteer services and a variety of community programs.
+JBCP has a family resource centre, thrift store, youth and family outreach, programs and counselling, outreach to seniors, volunteer services and a variety of community programs.

 James Bay Community School Society 140 Oswego Street Victoria, BC V8V 2B1 Ph: (250) 389-1470 Community School Centre – community involvement in decision making.
 Operates: community cafe, recreational and educational programs, group day care, K-grade 5 school programs, and pre-school programs.

-James Bay Market Society c/o 547 Michigan Street Victoria, BC V8V 1S5 Ph: (250) 381-5323 Purpose is to promote community through local commerce and entertainment.
-The James Bay Community Market is an open air, rain or shine market operating on the corner of Menzies and Superior in James Bay every Saturday, May 4th to September 28th from 9:00 am to 3:00 pm.
+James Bay Market Society c/o 547 Michigan Street Victoria, BC V8V 1S5 Ph: (250) 381-5323.
+The James Bay Community Market is an open air, rain or shine market operating on the corner of Menzies and Superior in James Bay every Saturday, May 2nd to Sept.
+26th from 9:00 am to 3:00 pm.
 Every week local residents and international travellers shop at the market for fresh farm products and unique artisan creations.
 The market also has live local music all day along with a fun children’s craft area and a picnic area to relax while you grab a bite to eat from one of our many hot food vendors.

 the impact of decisions that directly affect James Bay 4) initiates change for the good in the community 5) highlights community issues.